 In exchange for a fixed fee, you’ll get exclusive use of the property, with utilities (electricity, water and, increasingly, internet access) usually all included.
 You may have to pay a bond.
 Book well ahead for holiday periods, especially in July and August, when the most expensive rates (or tariffs) will apply.
 Most prefer weekly bookings but some wil accept guests on a nightly, mid-week or weekend basis.

-It’s often possible to deal directly with the owners, either by linking up via their own internet site, or via websites such as Cottages4You and HomeAway Holiday Rentals, which either allow you to book via their website or put you in touch with the owner.
+It’s often possible to deal directly with the owners, either by linking up via their own internet site, or via online booking website.
 The network, Gîtes de France, offers a similar service.
-TripAdvisor runs Holiday Lettings, a listings site for apartments, villas and other self-catering accommodation.

 France has some of the best campgrounds in Europe – affordable and clean, many of them with five-star amenities.
-We list some cycle-friendly campgrounds in our where to stay section, and are adding more all the time.
+We list some cycle-friendly campgrounds in our accommodation database, and are adding more all the time.
 There are privately run campgrounds and holiday parks, as well as cheaper, more basic municipal – or council-run – sites.
 Some are tents-only, but most offer a combination of tent pitches, cabins and caravan/motorhome berths.
 All can get busy in school holidays, and in July and August in some areas it can be nigh on impossible to find a pitch without a booking.
-If you're not confident booking in French, you could try booking ahead through a company like Eurocamp.

 For more information on camping, see also...